 Eight ways to ensure your website is high quality

-When starting a business, make sure your website is:
+If you’re beginning a company, make sure your website is:

 - Professional looking

-Include an ‘About’ page with full contact details, a little of your backstory, and some photos that put a human face on the business.
+Include a ‘About’ page with complete contact information, a brief history of your company, and some images that help to put a human face on the company.

 - Easy to find